BlenderVR/manual/manual/components/configuration-file.rst

 On some devices, the paths are not homogeneous: the root path (repository) of ``.blend`` files on the console is not the same than on the master and/or on the slaves.

-To fix that, blenderVR uses the notion of **Anchor**: it is a node specific absolute path on all nodes that prefixes each relative path for blender and processor files.
+To fix that, BlenderVR uses the notion of **Anchor**: it is a node specific absolute path on all nodes that prefixes each relative path for blender and processor files.

 It is a kind of least common multiple path.
 For instance, with two computers: